lukrydz/git-extravaganza/readme.md

 ```

 How can you add this change to already created commit?

+Yes, using Git amend.

 And without changing the
 What if the last commit was pushed?
 Can you push changes now?

+No, it says branch is behind remote.

 2. Removing current changes